South Carolina Code of Laws

 HISTORY: 2007 Act No. 111, Pt I, Section 13, eff July 1, 2007, applicable to injuries that occur on or after that date.

 SECTION 42-3-180.
-Commission shall decide questions arising under Title.
+Commission to decide questions arising under title.

 HISTORY: 1962 Code Section 72-50.18; 1952 Code Section 72-66; 1942 Code Section 7035-68; 1936 (39) 1231; 1974 (58) 2251; 1980 Act No. 481.

 SECTION 42-3-185.
 Promulgation of policies or procedures implementing Section 42-15-90.

 Any policies or procedures implementing the provisions of Section 42-15-90 shall become effective only when such implementation is accomplished by regulations promulgated in accordance with the Administrative Procedures Act, which proposed regulations shall have before promulgation received approval of the Judiciary Committees of the Senate and House of Representatives and also by concurrent Resolution of the General Assembly.

 SECTION 42-3-190.
 Preparation and furnishing of forms and literature.

 The commission shall prepare, cause to be printed and upon request furnish, free of charge to any employee, such blank forms and literature as it shall deem requisite to facilitate or prompt the efficient administration of this title.